Personal Insolvency Practitioner Course Recognised by the Insolvency Service of Ireland

 This programme is designed for suitably qualified applicants from a variety of backgrounds, including barristers, solicitors, accountants and qualified financial advisors who wish to become Personal Insolvency Practitioners.
 The certification programme is versatile and modules are tailored to ensure all areas of the insolvency process are covered in depth.
 The City Colleges certification programme provides specialist modules in the areas of finance, law, legal procedure and commerce.
 Successful participants will be in a position to fully meet the criteria for practice required by the ISI.

 The Course is structured to ensure that participants from different fields of employment will have the opportunity to qualify as a Personal Insolvency Practitioner.

 Each course comprises of 40 contact hours.
 Lectures are delivered from South Great George’s Street in Dublin 2.
 Please note that attendance in person is compulsory in order to satisfy the requirements of certification.
-A two-hour open book exam will take place on at the end of the course.
+A two-hour open book exam will take place on Friday, 23 June.
 The course fee (including material and exam fees) is €995.

 The Course is divided into eight sessions with a number of modules per session.
 The proposed modules will cover the following topics:

 - Session 1: Introduction to Personal Insolvency